 that had very high aspirations and also served to highlight just how bad the

 offense could be on any given day.
-The Hoos would go on to beat
+The Hoos would go on to beat three-win NC

 State and winless Duke before their magical comeback against UNC, but